jcaraballo/vagrant-box-ubuntu-desktop-jammy/README.md

 ## Build
 * _Host_: [Download Ubuntu Desktop 16.04.4 LTS](https://www.ubuntu.com/download/desktop)
+  1. Memory size: 8192
+  2. Create hard disk vdi, dynamically allocated with 30Gb
 * _Guest_: Install Ubuntu in a VirtualBox VM, including the guest additions —see for example [these instructions](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox)— with:
   1. Install directly
   2. Select _Download updates while installing Ubuntu_
   3. Select _Install third-party software_
-  4. Leave selected _Erase disk and install Ubuntu_ (no encryption)
+  4. Leave selected _Erase disk and install Ubuntu_ (no encryption) and select _Use LVM with the new Ubuntu installation_
   5. Time zone London
   6. Keyboard layout English (UK)/English (UK)
   7. User _vagrant_ with password _vagrant_.
 Hostname _vagrant_.
 Neither automatic log in nor home encryption.
   8. Once the installation is complete, reboot
-  9. Install guest additions
-  10. Install updates
+  9. Install updates
+  10. Install guest additions: I tried with 5.2.8 and had to do it twice, the first time I got the error _Virtual Box Guest Additions: modprobe vboxsf failed'
   11. Once the updates are installed, reboot

 * _Guest_: Run [prepare-base-box-root.bash](prepare-base-box-root.bash) as root and [prepare-base-box-vagrant.bash](prepare-base-box-vagrant.bash) as the vagrant user